Skip to content

 --config <CONFIG>

-Configuration file for advanced sink settings.
+Configuration file path or HTTP/HTTPS URL for advanced sink settings.

-Optional TOML configuration file for advanced sink configuration such as authentication, headers generation, or custom sink types.
+Optional TOML configuration for advanced sink configuration such as authentication, headers generation, or custom sink types.
 Command line arguments will override configuration file settings.

 [env: CDVIZ_COLLECTOR_CONFIG=]